kyma-project/website/src/blog-posts/7-release-notes-05.md

 ## Logging

-Kyma is extended with a Persistence Layer for logging based on OKIog.
+Kyma was extended with Persistence Layer for logging based on OK Log.

 ## Tracing